kakwa/thinkfan-sh/README.md

 This script has three "temperature states": low (1), mid (2), high (2) and works like that:

-Let say you start at low (1), and your computer heats up, the temperature will go over "LIMIT_1_UP", the new state is set to mid (2), and it will remain at mid (2) unless the tempurature goes under "LIMIT_1_DOWN" (or becomes higher than "LIMIT_2_UP").
+Let say you start at low (1), and your computer heats up, the temperature will go over "LIMIT_1_UP", the new state is set to mid (2), and it will remain at mid (2) unless the temperature goes under "LIMIT_1_DOWN" (or becomes higher than "LIMIT_2_UP").

 "LIMIT_1_UP" is greater than "LIMIT_1_DOWN" in order to prevent the fan to switch every second from low to mid.